Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-stream-binder-eventhubs/eventhubs-multibinders/README.md

 - java
 products:
 - azure-event-hubs
-description: "Spring Cloud Azure Stream Binder Sample project for Multiple Event Hub Namespace client library"
+description: "Spring Cloud Azure Stream Binder Sample project for Multiple Event Hubs Namespace client library"
-urlFragment: "spring-cloud-azure-sample-eventhubs-multibinders"
+urlFragment: "spring-cloud-azure-stream-multibinders-sample-eventhubs"
 ---

-# Spring Cloud Azure Stream Binder for Multiple Event Hub Namespace Code Sample shared library for Java
+# Spring Cloud Azure Stream Binder for Multiple Event Hubs Namespace Code Sample shared library for Java

 ## Key concepts
-This sample demonstrates how to use the Spring Cloud Stream Binder for multiple Azure Event Hubs namespaces.
-In this sample you will bind to two Event Hub namespaces separately through two binders.
+This sample demonstrates how to use the `Spring Cloud Stream Binder` for multiple `Azure Event Hubs` namespaces.
+In this sample you will bind to two Event Hubs namespaces separately through two binders.
 The sample app has two operating modes.
 One way is to expose a Restful API to receive string message, another way is to automatically provide string messages.
-These messages are published to an event hub.
+These messages are published to one event hub.
 The sample will also consume messages from the same event hub.

 ## Getting started